Create and configure models

 Similar to related fields, you can add fields from child relationship objects by clicking the Child Relationships tab in the Properties pane.
 Child relationships refer to objects that are linked in a way that is often described as a parent-child relationship.
 Some values in the parent object draw their data from values in the child object.

-- Drag and drop a Table, Form, or List component into the page.
+- Drag and drop a Table, Form, or List component onto the page.

 - In the Properties pane:

-- Model: Select the desired model to link to the component from the drop-down list.
-(By default, the last model modified will be pre-selected.)
+- Model: Select the model you want to link to the component.
+The last modified model is selected by default.

 -